 All this is very well connected by their front vocalist Charlotte Wessels, who fits the style of music perfectly in this record.
 She joined from her former band To Elysium to a band she thought would be a one-time studio project.
 How wrong things turn out to be sometimes.
 In the end, you would not want another voice for this specific set of tracks.

-The album starts very well with the aforementioned Sever, followed by Frozen given the record some of the magic and speed it needs.
+The album starts very well with the aforementioned Sever.
+The following track Frozen finally gets the Lucidity the magic, speed and oomph it needs.
 To hit it off like that straight from the start really speaks of the quality of the musicians.
 And no doubt, looking at the list of guest musicians on top of the players already mentioned.
 And you find great names, like Ad Sluijter (ex Epica), Liv Kristine (ex Leaves’ Eyes) and Ariën van Weesenbeek.